 The trends observed in Fig. 18 exhibit similar characteristics that indicate the accuracy of the model at each turbine is increasing with the application of the heterogeneous model and turbulence-intensity correction parameter.
-The heterogeneous model reliably produces less error when calculating the power at each turbine over the time series, which ensures that the power predictions of the entire farm are not self-compensating because of simultaneous overpredictions and underpredictions of individual turbine outputs.
-Furthermore, if Figure 18 is analyzed with respect to the trends of normalized power in Figure 17, it is evident that the addition of heterogeneity and turbulence-intensity corrections contributes to improving the accuracy of FLORIS power predictions in instances of overprediction and underprediction, and transitions between the two with relative consistency.
+The heterogeneous model reliably produces less error when calculating the power at each turbine over the time series, which ensures that the power predictions of the entire farm are not selfcompensating because of simultaneous overpredictions and underpredictions of individual turbine outputs.
+Furthermore, if Fig. 18 is analyzed with respect to the trends of normalized power in Fig. 17, it is evident that the addition of heterogeneity and turbulence-intensity corrections contributes to improving the accuracy of FLORIS power predictions in instances of overprediction and underprediction, as well as transitions between the two with relative consistency.

-To ensure these same trends of accuracy persist over the entire two-month period, the percent error of the total wind farm power output was calculated at each time-step iteration using the following equation.
+To ensure these same trends of accuracy persist over the entire 2-month period, the percent error of the total wind farm power output was calculated at each time-step iteration using the following equation.

 where P{actual} is the measured power output of the wind farm, and P{model} is the power output of the wind farm predicted by a given FLORIS model.
-The results of these calculations were grouped into three separate domains: wind speeds of less than 5 m/s, wind speeds in the range of 5 to 11 m/s, and wind speeds greater than 11 m/s.
-Time iterations when wind speed was less than the cut-in wind speed (2.5 m/s) were considered negligent in regards to power production and therefore omitted from the data set.
-A histogram of the percent error in each wind-speed domain was computed over the entire time series to display the distribution of error with respect to each simulation (Fig. 19).
+The results of these calculations were grouped into three separate domains: wind speeds of less than 5 m s^{-1} , wind speeds in the range of 5 to 11 m s^{-1} , and wind speeds greater than 11 m s^{-1} .
+Time iterations when wind speed was less than the cut-in wind speed (2.5 m s^{-1}) were considered negligent in regards to power production and therefore omitted from the data set.
+A histogram of the percent error in each wind speed domain was computed over the entire time series to display the distribution of error with respect to each simulation (Fig. 19).